urvin-compliance/caracal/README.md

     # options via block
     p do
       link 'Example Text', 'https://wwww.example.com' do
-        color   '0000ff'        # controls the color of the text. defaults to 1155cc. line    :none           # controls the style of the underline. defaults to :single. target  :external       # controls the context of the link. defaults to :external. end
+        style       'my_style'      # sets the style class. defaults to nil. color       '0000ff'        # sets the color of the text. defaults to 1155cc. size        24              # sets the font size. units in half-points. defaults to nil. bold        false           # sets whether or not the text will be bold. defaults to false. italic      false           # sets whether or not the text will be italic. defaults to false. underline   true            # sets whether or not the text will be underlined. defaults to true. end
     end

     # options via hash
     p do
-      link 'Example Text', 'https://wwww.example.com', color: '0000ff', line: :none, target: :external end
+      link 'Example Text', 'https://wwww.example.com', color: '0000ff', underline: false end

 The `link` command with default properties will produce the following XML output: